scverse/scanpy/README.rst

     sc.pl.tool(adata)

 that retrieves and plots the elements of ``adata`` that were previously written by ``sc.tl.tool(adata)``.
-To not display figures interactively but save all plots to default locations, you can set ``sc.sett.savefigs = True``.
-By default, figures are saved as *png* to ``./figs/``.
-Reset ``sc.sett.file_format_figs`` and ``sc.sett.figdir`` if you want to change this.
-Scanpy's plotting module can be viewed similar to Seaborn_: an extension of matplotlib_ that allows visualizing certain frequent tasks with one-line commands.
-Detailed configuration has to be done via matplotlib functions, which is easy as Scanpy's plotting functions usually return a ``Matplotlib.Axes`` object.
+Scanpy's plotting module can be viewed similar to Seaborn_: an extension of matplotlib_ that allows visualizing operations on AnnData objects with one-line commands.
+Detailed configuration has to be done via matplotlib functions, which is easy as Scanpy's plotting functions accept and return a ``Matplotlib.Axes`` object.

 .. _Seaborn: http://seaborn.pydata.org/
 .. _matplotlib: http://matplotlib.org/